 PART I REGISTRATION AND GENERAL INFORMATION

-The Spring 2017 Microsoccer season began Saturday, April 15.
-Teams will practice and play every Saturday through June 17, weather permitting.
+The Fall 2017 Microsoccer season is scheduled to begin Saturday, September 9.
+Teams will practice and play every Saturday* through into Mid November, weather permitting.

-Online Registration for Spring 2017 is now available !
+Online Registration for Fall 2017 is now available.

 Keep scrolling down for further details